Tesena-smart-testing/playwright-js-template-project/README.md

   - [eslint](https://github.com/eslint/eslint) - to check, catch and remove errors, bugs.
 Has plugin in VScode
   - [prettier](https://github.com/prettier/prettier) - to keep code formatting consistent.
 Has plugin in VScode.

-- when creating PR in Github repository, add label `automerge`.
-If checks pass, your PR will be automatically merged to the master.

 ## Documentation

 Codebase (test files included) docs are generated via [Documentation.js](https://documentation.js.org/) tool.
 Check its documentation to figure out how to work with it, or use predefined npm scripts in `package.json`.